-COBRA premium assistance payments credit.
+COBRA premium assistance credit.
 Employers who make COBRA premium assistance payments for assistance eligible individuals are allowed a credit for the payments on Form 943.
-Any errors discovered on previously filed Forms 943 for this credit or for the number of individuals provided COBRA premium assistance are corrected on Form 943-X. See instructions for lines 15a and 15b on page 7.
+Any errors discovered on a previously filed Form 943 for this credit or for the number of individuals provided COBRA premium assistance are corrected on Form 943-X. See the instructions for lines 16a and 16b beginning on page 7.